Goal Zero Yeti 1000 Lithium Review

 Light enough for almost 100Ah, it is durable, portable, and uncomplicated to use.
-The price tag almost becomes too much for the offered features.
-But if that is not a concern for you, the Yeti 1000 lithium is an incredible machine to have.
-If it is not exactly what you are looking for, here are some other solar powered generators.
+The price tag almost becomes too much for the important offered features that we have outlined in this Goal Zero Yeti 1000 Lithium Review.
+But if that is not a concern for you, this is an incredible machine to have.
+If it is not exactly what you are looking for, here are some other solar powered generators to look for.

 The Yeti 1000 lithium is a highly capable unit.
 Its charging compatibility with a wall charger/solar panels/car port brings convenience.
 The wall unit can charge the battery in up to 20 hours while solar panels may need up to 50 hours, depending on the capacity of panel.

 What separates this model from smaller Yetis is its ability to effortlessly power fridges, circular saws and hand-drills along with the usual bunch of TV, laptops and mobiles.

 Strong plastic casing with reinforced corners and sides improves this Yeti’s strength.
 The handle is not a swinging one, but like a traditional large battery’s handles, and it is less susceptible to breakage.
 Goal Zero has kept the design devoid of any projecting parts or permanent wiring, which also improves durability by making it compact in a sense.

 For the size of battery that it carries inside, it is impressively light.
 The significant weight difference in comparison to standard 100Ah batteries also adds to its durable nature.